Things Every Hospitalized Patient Should Know

 - When caring for my grandmother, we kept all her current medications posted on the fridge, so in case of emergency, we could grab them and go.

-- When hospital personnel are talking about your medications, remember that it is important to include ALL medicines – even over the counter (OTC) medications as well as alternative therapies such as herbal supplements.
+- When hospital personnel is talking about your medications, remember that it is important to include ALL medicines – even over-the-counter (OTC) medications as well as alternative therapies such as herbal supplements.

 - Have the names and phone numbers of all your health care providers (doctors and nurse practitioners) that you see available.

 - Leave all valuables at home.
 The nursing staff is focused on taking care of your health needs, and it is hard for them to always keep track of your personal items.
 Do not bring jewelry, money, special objects, or electronics to the hospital if possible.

 - Bring a copy of your advance directive or durable power of attorney (DPOA) with you to the hospital, and give your nurses a copy for your medical record.